 - In July 2017, APRA released an information paper outlining its assessment on the additional capital required for the Australian banking sector to be considered 'unquestionably strong' as originally outlined in the FSI final report in December 2014.
-APRA indicated that in the case of the four major Australian DSIBs, this equated to a benchmark Common Equity Capital Ratio, under the current capital adequacy framework, of at least 10.5% from 1 January 2020. - APRA released its final requirements in relation to capital adequacy and credit risk capital requirements for ADIs in November 2021 for implementation from January 1, 2023 (APRA capital reforms).
-This follows the consultation process that began in December 2020 when APRA released a consultation paper regarding proposed changes to the capital framework for ADIs aimed at embedding "unquestionably strong" levels of capital, improving the flexibility of the framework, and improving the transparency of ADI capital strength.
-Key aspects of APRA's final requirements are: - increased alignment with internationally agreed Basel standards for non-residential mortgages exposures; - implementing more risk-sensitive risk weights for residential mortgage lending; - introduction of the Basel II capital floor that limits the RWA outcome for IRB ADIs to no less than 72.5% of the RWA outcome under the standardised approach; - improving the flexibility of the capital framework through the introduction of a default level of the countercyclical capital buffer ("CCyB") and increasing the capital conservation buffer ("CCB") for IRB ADIs.
-This will have the effect of increasing the Minimum Capital Ratio (incorporating the higher Combined Capital Buffers) from 8% to approximately 10 to 10.25%, although the final outcome is uncertain and subject to the finalisation of the APRA capital reforms requirements; - improving the transparency and comparability of ADIs' capital ratios, including by requiring IRB ADIs to also publish their capital ratios under the standardised approach; and implementing a minimum leverage ratio for IRB ADIs at 3.5%.
-APRA's "Leverage Ratio" compares Tier 1 Capital to the "exposure measure" (expressed as a percentage) as defined by APRA Prudential Standard APS110.
-It is designed as a non-risk based supplement or backstop to the current risk based capital requirements and is intended to restrict the build-up of excessive leverage in the banking system.
+APRA indicated that in the case of the four major Australian banks, this equated to a benchmark Common Equity Capital Ratio, under the current capital adequacy framework, of at least 10.5% from 1 January 2020. - APRA is consulting on a number of proposals in relation to revisions to the risk-weighting framework for credit risk, operational risk, market risk and interest rate risk in the banking book requirements. - In December 2020, APRA released an updated consultation paper regarding proposed changes to the capital framework for ADIs aimed at embedding 'unquestionably strong' levels of capital, improving the flexibility of the framework, and improving the transparency of ADI capital strength.
+These proposals are expected to be implemented from 1 January 2023.
+Key aspects of APRA's latest December 2020 proposals are: - Increased alignment with the internationally agreed Basel Framework; - Implementing more risk-sensitive risk weights for residential mortgage lending; - The introduction of a capital floor that limits the RWA outcome for IRB ADIs, including ANZ, to no less than 72.5% of the equivalent RWA outcome under the standardised approach; - Improving the flexibility of the capital framework through the introduction of a default level of the CCyB of 1.0% of RWA and increasing the CCB for D-SIBs by 1.5% (from 2.5% to 4.0%).
+If implemented, this would increase the Minimum Capital Ratio (which includes the Combined Capital Buffers) to 10.5% from 8% currently; - Improving the transparency and comparability of ADIs' capital ratios, including by requiring IRB ADIs to also publish their capital ratios under the standardised approach; and - Implementing a minimum leverage ratio for IRB ADIs of 3.5%.
+The leverage ratio would be calculated as an ADI's Tier 1 Capital divided by the ADI's total on and off-balance sheet exposures.
+It is designed to complement the risk-based capital framework by limiting the amount of debt that can be used to fund bank lending.

-APRA has indicated that the above changes will likely result in a decrease in RWA, but this will be offset by the increased capital allocation to the Combined Capital Buffers.
-APRA has also indicated that, as ADIs are currently meeting the "unquestionably strong" benchmarks, it is not APRA's intention to require ADIs to raise additional capital.
-Accordingly, APRA has therefore sought to calibrate the proposed capital requirements for ADIs, measured in dollar terms, to be consistent at an industry level with the existing "unquestionably strong" capital benchmarks for ADIs under the current capital framework.
-The impact of these proposed changes on individual ADIs (including ANZ), however, will vary depending on the final form of requirements implemented by APRA and outcomes of the applicable model accreditation process with APRA.
+APRA has indicated in its proposals that it expects a decrease in RWA by approximately 10% for IRB ADIs, but that this would be offset by the increased capital allocation to the Combined Capital Buffers.
+APRA has also indicated that, as ADIs are currently meeting the 'unquestionably strong' benchmarks, it is not APRA's intention to require ADIs to raise additional capital.
+Accordingly, APRA has sought to calibrate the proposed capital requirements for ADIs, measured in dollar terms, to be consistent at an industry level with the existing 'unquestionably strong' capital benchmarks for ADIs under the current capital framework.
+The impact of these proposed changes on individual ADIs (including ANZ), however, will vary depending on the final form of requirements implemented by APRA.